lotspaih/lotspaih/README.md

 ### Hello! :wave: I'm Mark Lotspaih, a continuously learning IT Project/Product Manager and Systems Administrator.

 - :page_with_curl: I'm a Certified Project Manager and Professional Scrum Master
-- :books: I’m continuing to learn more about automating :robot: with [Powershell](https://github.com/powershell/powershell), and coding with Python and C#
+- :books: I’m continuing to learn more about automating :robot: with Powershell, and coding with C#
-- :thought_balloon: I'd like to continue improving my [technical writing](https://developers.google.com/tech-writing) :pencil: and SQL/Database Management skills
+- :thought_balloon: I'd like to continue improving my technical writing :pencil: and SQL/Database Management skills

 ### Languages and Tools I Use Most Often: